polybdenum/polybdenum.github.io/_posts/2024-06-23-hitting-the-wall-with-rust-s-borrow-checker.md

 **Note: The following is entirely based on experimentation with the Rust Playground and some failed searches for help.
 It is possible that there's some obscure workaround I wasn't able to find.
 In fact, I would _very much like_ to be wrong about this.
 Please let me know if I am.**

+**Update: It turns out that the "true intersection" section is incorrect, and I just had a typo in the code.**

 # Basic lifetime bounds